guydavis/guydavis.github.io/_posts/2016-09-05-data_quality.markdown

 <img src="{{ site.url }}/img/posts/data_quality_match_config.png" class="img-responsive" style="border: 1px solid gray; padding:10px"/>

 Executing this job, gives the following summary results below.
 As this table contains all people including customers and employees, some duplication is expected as the results show.
-Unfortunately, only a summary is provided as I couldn't find a way to show the actual matched records in each group.
+A bit of a hidden feature is to right-click on the stacked bar chart ('matching' section) to see the actual data rows that were flagged by this match rule.

 <img src="{{ site.url }}/img/posts/data_quality_match_results.png" class="img-responsive" style="border: 1px solid gray; padding:10px"/>